Stazione Ferroviaria di Siracusa

 My 2nd photograph shows the limit of the the train network in Sicily, do not get too excited about this as south of Siracusa there is merely a single track line.

-This is convenient for Siracusa to Catania or Siracusa to Taormina too.
+This intercity route is also convenient for Siracusa to Catania or Siracusa to Taormina too.

 There is a train service from Siracusa to Palermo also via Messina.

 The regional trains are slow and travelling by bus is preferable.